Kindergarten Subjects & Curriculum for Homeschoolers

 Kindergarten Science Curriculum

 You can approach science in a more simple way with unit studies or a full curriculum.
-We actually combine 2 robust secular science curriculum.
+We use a robust secular science curriculum for kindergarten: REAL Science Odyssey Life.

 I did a lot of research when choosing our science curriculum.
-We really wanted to ensure that it would give our kids a firm foundation in understanding scientific principles, have a hands-on component, and be enjoyable.
+We really wanted to ensure that it would give our kids a firm foundation in understanding scientific principles, have a hands-on component and be enjoyable.
+REAL Science Odyssey ticked all of those boxes for me.
+This is a great science curriculum for Kindergarten because it incorporates so many things that kids are naturally interested in at this age.

 See my full list of Secular Science Curriculum options here.

-Kindergarten Social Studies or History Curriculum
+Kindergarten Social Studies, Geography, or History Curriculum

 Kindergarten social studies often covers topics such as: culture, diversity, local community, basic economic concepts, geography, governance, civics, and basic history.
+This can seem like a lot to cover, and honestly you don’t need to cover everything.
+Obviously, check homeschool laws in your state or country, but usually, you don’t need to do a lot for these subjects in kindergarten.

 See my full list of Secular History Curriculum here.